 LCP and low-entropy images

-As of Chrome 112, the Largest Contentful Paint (#LCP) ignores low-entropy images.
+Since Chrome 112, Largest Contentful Paint (#LCP) ignores low-entropy images.

-First and foremost, what is image entropy?
-Simply put, image entropy measures the amount of information or disorder in an image.
-In other words, it’s a way to measure how much randomness or information is in a picture by looking at how different its pixels are.
-Low entropy means that an image has many patterns, is predictable or looks similar in many places, and is not very complex.
+So what is image entropy?
+It measures the amount of information or disorder in an image.
+Put differently: how much randomness is in a picture, based on how different its pixels are.
+Low entropy means the image has many repeating patterns, is predictable, and carries little visual complexity.

-Calculating LCP for low-entropy images does not make sense as usually it contains very little, meaningful information.
+Calculating LCP for low-entropy images doesn’t make sense because they contain very little meaningful information.

-You’re probably curious - is there a way for you to determine if an image has low entropy?
-You can do a bits per pixel (bpp) calculation using JavaScript; the following snippet can be executed from the browser’s console:
+Can you determine whether an image has low entropy?
+Yes.
+Run a bits per pixel (bpp) calculation using JavaScript.
+The following snippet works directly in the browser console:

 console.table(